 This manual contains essential safety information for bikes and e-bikes.
-Even if you've ridden a bicycle for years, it's important that you read and understand the information in this manual before riding your new bicycle.
+Even if you've been riding bikes for years, it's important that you read and understand the information in this manual before riding your new bicycle.
 You can read it here or online at electrabike.com/electra-manuals.